Goussarov-Polyak-Viro Conjecture for degree three case: Introduction

-\begin{remark} Because the Goussarov-Polyak-Viro finite type invariant of degree 3 in \cite{gpv} (also \cite{EHLN}) is represented by a linear combination of $\tilde{v}_{3,i}$ $(1 \le i \le 5)$, we essentially obtain four new invariants.
-D.~Bar-Natan, I.~Halacheva, L.~Leung, and F.~Roukema \cite{Bar} computed the dimension of the space of Goussarov-Polyak-Viro finite type invariants of degree $n$ ($1 \le n \le 6$).
-In particular, the dimension of the space of Goussarov-Polyak-Viro finite type invariants of degree 3 is 7.
-We do not have the remaining two. \end{remark} \begin{remark} Goussarov, Polyak, and Viro gave an example of Goussarov-Polyak-Viro finite type invariants of degree three for long virtual knots by a Gauss diagram formula, and they mentioned that the restriction of this invariant to classical knots was a Vassiliev knot invariant of the same degree \cite[Section~3.2, Page ~1059]{gpv}.
-However, this formula contains a typo, e.g. we can show that it is not invariant under a third Reidemeister move for the unknot.
+\begin{remark} By Proposition~\ref{thm1}, we essentially obtain six new invariants of long virtual knots since a known Goussarov-Polyak-Viro finite type invariant of degree three is only one \cite{EHLN}, which is a revised version of \cite{gpv} having typos (see Remark~\ref{rmkGPV}); this known invariant is represented by a linear combination of $\tilde{v}_{3,i}$ $(1 \le i \le 7)$.
+For degree $n$ $=$ $1, 2, \dots, 6$, D.~Bar-Natan, I.~Halacheva, L.~Leung, and F.~Roukema \cite{Bar} computed the dimension of the space of Goussarov-Polyak-Viro finite type invariants.
+In particular, Proposition~\ref{thm1} corresponds to their result that the dimension of the space of Goussarov-Polyak-Viro finite type invariants of degree three is seven \cite{Bar}. \end{remark} \begin{remark} Goussarov, Polyak, and Viro gave an example of Goussarov-Polyak-Viro finite type invariants of degree three for long virtual knots by a Gauss diagram formula, and they mentioned that the restriction of this invariant to classical knots was a Vassiliev knot invariant of the same degree \cite[Section~3.2, Page ~1059]{gpv}.
+However, this formula contains a typo.
+In fact, it is not invariant under a third Reidemeister move for the unknot {{(Fig.~\ref{counterEg})}}.
 A correction is given by Chmutov-Duzhin-Mostovoy \cite{CDM} for the typo.
 This correction is different from another correction of Zohar-Hass-Linial-Nowik \cite{EHLN}.
-Further, for classical knots, we should mention that there are three other works on Vassiliev knot invariants of degree three by Willerton \cite{Willerton}, Fiedler-Stoimenow \cite{FS}, and Chmutov-Polyak \cite{CP}. \end{remark} \begin{remark} The Polyak-Viro formula $\Biggl<2 \atrb + \aha, \ \cdot \ \Biggl>$ is not invariant of virtual knots.
-For example, it is elementary to choose a diagram having exactly $3$ real crossings and exactly one virtual crossing of a virtual trefoil (Figure~\ref{VT}, left).
+Although, unfortunately, both corrections of \cite{CDM, EHLN} are given without proofs, we have checked both formulas by our computation.
+See Section~\ref{Tip}.
+Further, for classical knots, we should mention that there are three other works on Vassiliev knot invariants of degree three by Willerton \cite{Willerton}, Fiedler-Stoimenow \cite{FS}, and Chmutov-Polyak \cite{CP}. \end{remark} \begin{remark} The Polyak-Viro formula $\Biggl< 2 \atrb + \aha, \ \cdot \ \Biggl>$ is not invariant of virtual knots.
+For example, it is elementary to choose a diagram having exactly $3$ real crossings and exactly one virtual crossing of a virtual trefoil (Fig.~\ref{VT}, left).
 This diagram takes value $-1$ on $\langle \aha, \cdot \rangle$ and $0$ on $\langle \atrb, \cdot \rangle$.
-On the other hand, the virtual knot diagram of the virtual trefoil is changed into another diagram having exactly two real crossings and one virtual crossing (Figure~\ref{VT}, right).
-Then, it takes value $0$ on $\Biggl<2 \atrb + \aha, \ \cdot \ \Biggl>$.
+On the other hand, the virtual knot diagram of the virtual trefoil is changed into another diagram having exactly two real crossings and one virtual crossing (Fig.~\ref{VT}, right).
+Then, it takes value $0$ on $\Biggl< 2 \atrb + \aha, \ \cdot \ \Biggl>$.
 It implies that it is not invariant for the virtual trefoil. \end{remark}